icecreem17/Jetson_dil_project/Jetson Nano basic.md

 ![Screenshot from 2024-11-14 20-51-02](https://github.com/user-attachments/assets/46ddcb10-888a-4458-9901-f863b119ff4d)

-### Press the keyboard on the top or bottom of the right or your keyboard Language Conversion keyt o get a Korean-style Taegeuk pattern(or your nation pattern)
+### Press the keyboard on the top or bottom of the right or your keyboard Language Conversion keyt o get a Korean-style Taegeuk pattern.(or your nation pattern)
 ### If the shape of the national flag came out, it's completed.